Azure/azure-sdk-for-js/packages/@azure/eventhubs/processor/README.md

 #### Logging to a file
 - Set the `DEBUG` environment variable as shown above and then run your test script as follows:
-  - Logging statements from you test script go to `out.log` and logging statement from the sdk go to `debug.log`.
+  - Logging statements from your test script go to `out.log` and logging statements from the sdk go to `debug.log`.
     ```bash
     node your-test-script.js > out.log 2>debug.log
     ```